tesla-cu/website/content/authors/caelan_lapointe/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio:  Caelan’s research is motivated by complex fire phenomena with a focus on industrial and environmental applications.
+bio:  Caelan’s research is motivated by efficient simulation and optimization of complex fire phenomena with a focus on industrial and environmental applications.

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "caelan.lapointe@colorado.edu"